-El Lissitzky (born Lazar M Lissitzky, Smolensk province 1890: died Moscow 1941).
-Jewish.
-Russian architect, designer, draughtsman, illustrator, painter, photographer, printmaker, teacher and theorist.
+El Lissitzky (born Lazar M Lissitzky, Smolensk province 1890: died Moscow 1941) was a Jewish Russian architect, designer, draughtsman, illustrator, painter, photographer, printmaker, teacher and theorist.

-Innovative in his use of photography, experimenting with 'cameraless images' (photograms), superimposition, photomontage and photocollage.
-Innovatively contributed his knowledge of engineering, architectural and graphic skills to his work (including axiometric drawing, which he used in a deliberately contradictory and inconsistent way to imply construction within the floating pictorial space that the Russian Suprematist Malevich had evolved).
+He was extremely innovative in his use of photography, experimenting with 'cameraless images' (photograms), superimposition, photomontage and photocollage contributing his knowledge of engineering, architectural and graphic skills to his work - including axiometric drawing, which he used in a deliberately contradictory and inconsistent way to imply construction within the floating pictorial space that the Russian Suprematist Malevich had evolved.
 Through the teachings of Moholy-Nagy, Lissitzky exercised a radical influence at the Bauhaus.
-His architectural ideas were published in "Russland: Die Rekonstruktion der Architektur in der Sowjetunion' in 1930 (Eng translations London and Cambridge, MA 1970).
+His architectural ideas were published in "Russland: Die Rekonstruktion der Architektur in der Sowjetunion' in 1930.
 Most significantly, his work provided no clear frontier between art and design.